-Adobe Illustrator is the world’s most comprehensive vector design application, developed by none other than Adobe.
+Adobe Illustrator is the industry-standard vector design application, developed by none other than Adobe.

 What makes Illustrator special is all of the advanced tools and features it contains for working with vector graphics.
 There’s virtually nothing you cannot do (in terms of vector design anyway) with Adobe Illustrator.

 Despite all of its robust features though, its ability to edit images and photos is very limited — especially when compared to Affinity Designer.

 Let’s have a closer look at how these tools compare when it comes to features, usability, and performance.